emmacodeswell/emmacodeswell/README.md

 When I'm not dreaming up new ideas to code, you'll find me deep-diving into a new skill (right now, it's creating SVGs!) or playing Dungeons & Dragons with friends.
 I am open to coffee chats, so feel free to reach out. ☕

-I am currently looking for a remote front-end development position.
+I am currently looking for a front-end development position.

 My skills include:
 - JavaScript, JSX, HTML5, and CSS3/SASS/SCSS